 What do you do?

-I’m a functional fitness expert but I like to say that I’m really a problem solver.
+I’m a functional fitness expert but I think of myself as a problem solver.
 I use a practice called Pilates to help people achieve their goals or solve their individual physical challenges.
+I am trained in the Classical Pilates method as taught Joseph Pilates and Romana Kryzanowska.

-Pilates is for everyone, from elite athletes to those just looking to keep their bodies moving.
-Individuals of all fitness levels practice Pilates with me because they want to do something with their bodies, but they feel challenged in some way.
-Whether that be; a back that hurts, problems resulting from a poorly rehabbed injury, debilitating stiffness, poor range of motion, or the natural challenges that come with ageing.
-Pilates is fantastic for almost all limitations because it’s non-impact and builds incredible strength as well as flexibility in the entire body.
+I truly believe that Pilates is for everyone, from elite athletes to those just looking to keep their bodies moving in a safe, effective way.
+Individuals of all fitness levels practice Pilates with me mainly because they want to do something with their bodies, but they feel challenged in some way.
+That might be a back that aches or a knee that doesn’t bend well.
+It could be problems resulting from a poorly rehabbed injury, debilitating stiffness, poor range of motion, or the natural challenges that come with ageing.
+Pilates is fantastic for almost all limitations because it’s non-impact and builds incredible strength and flexibility in the entire body.

 Why do you do what you do?

-After suffering from chronic back and neck pain for years, due to a series of car accidents, I started taking Pilates lessons on the reformer.
-One day I noticed I was without constant pain and I was convinced of the power of Pilates.
-My teacher encouraged me to do my mat training and it was then that I discovered the science and philosophy behind this brilliant method.
-I studied the Classical repertoire and noticed my body begin to really change the more I practiced.
-I then studied the Classical method on the reformer and gained more strength and balance in my body in six months practicing the Joseph Pilates original method than I had in years of working out in the gym.
+After suffering from chronic back and neck pain for years due to a series of car accidents, I started taking Pilates lessons on the reformer.
+One day I noticed I was without constant pain and I was convinced of the power of this thing called Pilates.
+My teacher at the time encouraged me to do my Pilates training and it was then that I discovered the science and philosophy behind this brilliant method.
+Under the guidance of my teacher, Emmie Li, I studied the Classical repertoire and noticed my body begin to really change the more I practiced.
+I gained more functional strength and balance in my body in six months practicing the Joseph Pilates original method than I had in years of working out in the gym.

-I love the fact that you can do Pilates for a lifetime and it never gets boring because it requires so much focus and attention to do the moves correctly and small tweaks to your form can have a big impact.
-I also love the fact that anyone can do it and everyone can get something out of it.
+I also love the fact that you can do Pilates for a lifetime and it never gets boring because it requires so much focus and attention to do the moves correctly and small tweaks to your form can have a big impact.
+I love the fact that you never really master Pilates but you can always keep improving as both a teacher and a practitioner which keeps it infinitely interesting.

-Pilates also makes you feel great.
-Strong and flexible for life.
+I practice Pilates because it makes you feel great.
+Strong and flexible and able to move with more ease.
 You finish a workout feeling strong and long and better than when you began it - you are energized, not completely wiped out and sore for days.
+I find it to be a great compliment to everything else people do, whether that’s weight lifting, running or playing a sport.

-I do this because I love feeling like I am making a difference in someones life – helping them overcome a “fitness” obstacle or challenge or just giving them a workout that makes them feel strong, healthy and good.
+I do this because I love feeling like I am making a difference in a persons life by helping them overcome a “fitness” obstacle or challenge, or just giving them a workout that makes them feel strong, healthy and good.
 I also love working with people one-on-one who might feel self conscious about taking a group class.
 I love empowering people and showing them what their bodies can do.
-I love helping them discover how beautiful and capable they are.
+I love helping them discover how capable they are, and how good it feels to be strong and flexible.

 I truly love being a Pilates teacher.
 This is a second career for me and I honestly love it more each day.
 The more I learn and share what I know with others, the more passionately my belief in this system grows.
 I feel very lucky to be paid to do something I am so passionate about.